 What we said we would do and the assurance that we said we would carry out.

-Information is what customers and stakeholders want and need

-We will continue to use our online research community made up from 1,000 Yorkshire Water customers from across our region to ask for feedback on the information we report.
+An update on our progress and key assurance findings Information is what customers and stakeholders want and need We will continue to use our online research community made up from 1,000 Yorkshire Water customers from across our region to ask for feedback on the information we report.
 We continue to strengthen our online community which has over 1,000 customers who regularly comment on and take part in research and discussions on a host of different subjects related to topics like customer service, regulatory and company reporting, our plans or even just the way in which we communicate with them.
 This engagement, alongside our regular interactions with customers and stakeholders has given us much-improved insights into the diverse and changing needs of our customers and stakeholders.
 "It's been an absolute pleasure to be involved in a project that has involved the customer so much and given feedback on all our contributions.
 How lovely and refreshing.
 Many organisations could learn from your example."
-Customer (Leeds), Your Water online community, September 2018

-In 2018/2019, we have consulted with our online research community on: our Assurance Plan; Annual Performance Report; the structure and presentation of our website; Group structure diagram and description; Long term strategy; Wholesale charges scheme; and the Risks, Strengths and Weaknesses statement.
+Customer (Leeds), Your Water online community, September 2018 In 2018/2019, we have consulted with our online research community on: our Assurance Plan; Annual Performance Report; the structure and presentation of our website; Group structure diagram and description; Long term strategy; Wholesale charges scheme; and the Risks, Strengths and Weaknesses statement.
 Our research will include face-to-face consultation with focus groups.
 In 2018/2019, we have held face-to-face consultation with focus groups to discuss and review the following publications: our Assurance Plan and Performance Summary Report.
 We took note of the feedback and amended our publications prior to publishing.
 Further information on the feedback received from this consultation can be found in each of the reports.
 We will make sure our customer engagement process is representative of our overall customer base, particularly with customers in vulnerable circumstances.
 We always review our customer engagement process to make sure it is representative of our overall customer base.
 Our Safeguarding Officer has reviewed some of our publications to make sure they meet the needs of customers in vulnerable circumstances.
-The Safeguarding Officer provided some principles on our documentation which we continue to work towards.

-Next steps and action plan

-We complete a review of all our reporting after the publication date to take into account any feedback or queries we receive.
-We use this to consider how we can continue to improve our reporting and any areas we may want to include as a targeted area throughout the following year.
-We proactively engage with our customers to identify the areas we will target for additional assurance to improve our reporting.
+The Safeguarding Officer provided some principles on our documentation which we continue to work towards. action plan any feedback or queries we re to improve our reporting and throughout the following year our reporting after the publication date to take into account eccive.
+We use this to consider how we can continue any areas we may want to include as a targeted area r.
+We proactively engage with our customers to identify the onal assurance to improve our reporting.
 We will publish our findings in our Risks, Strengths and Weaknesses Statement in the autumn.